-Under a high emissions scenario, and without large investments in adaptation, an annual average of 594,500 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/ raising of dikes) the annual affected population could be limited to about 300 people.
+Under a high emissions scenario, and without large investments in adaptation, an annual average of about 184,700 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If global emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes] the annual affected population could be limited to about 200 people.
 Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century.